The Broken Tea Cup

 ~

 After entering the Raneford Town Library and Museum, Julan and his mother headed for the desk behind which was the lone worker, Mr. Mundlebranch.
-Along with being a pleasant fiftyish fellow who was content to receive a meager salary and who liked sporting a pale yellow tie, there was something unique about him: He was unable to speak.
+Along with being a pleasant fiftyish fellow who was content to receive a meager salary and who liked sporting a pale yellow tie, there was something else unique about him: He was unable to speak.
 The identification pin he always attached to the pocket of a worn brown corduroy suit jacket read I’m Mundlebranch.
 I can’t speak, but I can hear.

-“I’m the one who did the breaking,” confessed a glum Julan.
+It was a family heirloom.
+I’m the one who broke it,” confessed a glum Julan.

 Happy to see two of his regular visitors, Mundlebranch smiled and nodded, then held up his index finger, signaling he’d return in a minute.

-“He must be getting some new books he hasn’t had a chance to put on a shelf,” said the mother.
+“Maybe he’s getting some new books he hasn’t had a chance to put on a shelf,” said the mother.

 4

 “It’s lovely.
-How much do you want for it?” asked Julan’s mother.”
+How much do you want for it?” asked Julan’s mother.

-Mundlebranch lifted palms outward while nodding no. Then, after again writing on his pad, he held up his wish: Letting me help you patch things up with Julan’s grandmother is an honor!
+Mundlebranch lifted palms outward while nodding no. Then, after again writing on his pad, he once more held it up: “Letting me help you is an honor!” he’d written.

-“That’s nice of him,” said Julan.
+“That’s very nice of you,” said Julan.

 “Right!” eagerly agreed Julan.